SecretSatoshis/Bitcoin-Chart-Library/readme.md

 The application generates a variety of charts to visualize Bitcoin data.
 Each chart is saved as an HTML file in the `Charts` directory of the repository.

 For a more detailed explanation of each chart, please refer to the comments in the `chart_format.py` file.

-## Contributing

-Contributions are welcome!
-If you have any ideas for new charts or improvements to the existing ones, feel free to open an issue or submit a pull request.

 ## License